Cygnut/chatty/README.md

 Plugin-based system of bots used with the chat web site.
 Plugins interface with multiple web APIs in response to commands from chat users.

 # Subbots
-chat-bot monitors the current messages in the connected chatroom and passes each message to all subbot plugins.
+chat-bot monitors the current messages in the connected chatroom and passes each message to subbot plugins.

 ### Invokation
 Subbots are either: